improbable-eng/etcd-cluster-operator/docs/operations.md

 To create a new cluster, create an `EtcdCluster` resource in the namespace you want the cluster's pods to run in.
 The `spec` field of the resource is used to configure the desired properties of the cluster.

+### Image

+The `spec.image` field determines which Docker image is used for each  `EtcdPeer` created by the operator.
+This field is immutable.
+Image changes are not yet supported.

 ### Replicas

 The `spec.replicas` field determines the number of pods that are run in the etcd cluster.